Naeet/AirBnB_clone/README.md

-this is the AirBnB clone project done by Naeet
+HBNB - The Console
+This is the initial stage to developing a full scale clone of AirBnB Website.
+This stage includes developing the command line interpreter to manage airbnb objects.